Open 24/7 | Call Today

 Plaintiffs’ Remedies

 What does this mean for plaintiffs?
 First, plaintiffs don’t have their own claim against the defendant’s insurance company when it breaches its duty of good faith.
 That claim belongs to the defendant.
 But the defendant can assign his or her claim to the plaintiff.
 Defendants often do so in exchange for the plaintiff’s agreement not to collect the judgment from the defendant him- or herself, but only from the insurance company.
-When the defendant’s claim for bad faith against its insurance company is assigned to the plaintiff, the plaintiff and their car accident attorney can then sue the insurance company to recover the excess judgment.
+When the defendant’s claim for bad faith against its insurance company is assigned to the plaintiff, the plaintiff and their car accident attorney in Chicago can then sue the insurance company to recover the excess judgment.

 Second, it means that plaintiffs don’t have to be as worried about proceeding to trial against a judgment-proof defendant when the defendant’s insurance has refused a settlement offer within policy limits.
 A judgment-proof defendant is one who lacks the resources (e.g., money or property) to satisfy a judgment in the plaintiff’s favor.
 Normally, a plaintiff might be reluctant to go to trial against a judgment-proof defendant, since the plaintiff has no guarantee that he or she will be paid even if the defendant loses the case.
 But when the insurer breaches its duty of good faith to settle within policy limits, the plaintiff may be able to go after the insurer to pay the excess judgment, regardless of how much property the defendant has.